RahmanTeamDevelopment/CoverView/test/README.md

-# Test Suites
+# Test Suites For CoverView
-Tests for the BAM generation utilities.
-These should be run (and should pass) before any changes to the code are pushed to Github.
-To run all tests use the Makefile and run

-    make test

-in the top-level bamgen directory
+The CoverView tests consist of unit tests, regression tests, acceptance tests, and smoke tests.
+Each is described in the README in the relevant folder.